GPII/gpii-webdriver/docs/webdriver.md

 # `gpii.webdriver.syncInit`

-An alternate version of the grade that is built synchronously, and which does not fire an `onDriverReady` event.
-This is meant for use when promises are preferred over the event-driven IoC method.
-Note that although the synchronous version does not fire an event to indicate that it is ready, it does fire all of the other events inherited from the base grade (see above).
+An alternate version of the grade that is built synchronously, and which is meant for use when promises are preferred over the event-driven IoC method.
+The key distinction is that the driver can start queueing future requests immediately rather than having to wait for the driver to finish starting up.

-One advantage of this grade is that it can be used almost verbatim with examples from the [WebDriver documentation](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
+As a result, this grade can be used almost verbatim with examples from the [WebDriver documentation](http://seleniumhq.github.io/selenium/docs/api/javascript/index.html).
 Here's an example taken from the WebDriver API that demonstrates using the library directly: